 Reid Weber, Ph.D.

-Reid Weber, a native of Wisner, Nebraska (population 1,000), is in his second year at UCO in the department of Humanities and Philosophy.
+Reid Weber, a native of Wisner, Nebraska (population 1,000), is an assistant professor in the Department of Humanities and Philosophy.
 His winding path to Edmond, Oklahoma, has taken him from his BA at Wayne State College, Nebraska, to teaching English in the Slovak Republic, to an MA from Northern Illinois University and to his Doctoral Program in pre-modern History at the University of Florida.
 Other stops have included a Fulbright year in the Czech Republic, teaching Community College outside of Orlando, Florida, and two years teaching at Fitchburg State University in Massachusetts.

-Weber’s research concerns cultural and religious history in the Middle Ages and Early Modern Period, which, through necessity, led him to deep investigations into biblical history and interpretation.
-Currently, he is teaching Old Testament Humanities and is staying busy as the faculty sponsor for the Medieval Society at UCO.
+Weber’s research concerns cultural and religious history in the Ancient, Medieval, and Early Modern Periods, Upper division classes include Old Testament Humanities, Medieval Humanities, and Humanities on the Silk Road.
+He also is the faculty sponsor for the Medieval Society at UCO, a student organization that conducts historical research, experimental archaeology, living history, public outreach.
 His crowning achievements are his multiple articles analyzing late medieval preaching, his wife and two daughters who somehow agreed to stay with him for ten nomadic years, and his massive Lego collection.
-Next semester, Weber is teaching Medieval Humanities in preparation for a strong UCO presence at the Norman Medieval Fair and is working on an article concerning the sacrament of Repentance during the Great Western Schism.

 University of Central Oklahoma